The Satisfiability Threshold for Non-Uniform Random 2-SAT: Introduction

 \subsection{Techniques}

 For the sharp threshold result, we only show the conditions on sharpness.
 These also imply the existence of an asymptotic threshold.
-For the coarse threshold results, however, we first have to show the existence of an asymptotic threshold at some number of clauses $m^*(n)$.
-Then, we have to show that for some range of constants $\eps\in[\eps_1,\eps_2]$ the probability to generate a satisfiable instance at $\eps\cdot m^*(n)$ is a constant bounded away from zero and one.
+For the coarse threshold results, however, we first have to show the existence of an asymptotic threshold function $m^\star$.
+Then, we have to show that for some range of constants $\eps\in[\eps_1,\eps_2]$ the probability to generate a satisfiable instance at $\eps\cdot m^\star$ is a constant bounded away from zero and one in the limit.

 We extend and generalize the proof ideas of Chvatal and Reed~\cite{chvatalreed92}.
 In order to show a lower bound on the threshold, we investigate the existence of bicycles.
 Bicycles were introduced by Chvatal and Reed.
 They are sub-formulas which appear in every unsatisfiable formula.
 We can show with a first moment argument, that these do not appear below a certain number of clauses, thus making formulas satisfiable.